William Buck Australia

 It would seem reasonable to tax windfall benefits, such as where a taxpayer fails to include an earlier deemed dividend in their tax return.

-However, where the loan arose in circumstances where there was no distributable surplus, it would suggest that there were no profits in the company so the policy of Division 7A (shareholders accessing profits of private companies without paying appropriate tax are personal marginal rates) would not appear to be offended.
+However, where the loan arose in circumstances where there was no distributable surplus, it would suggest that there was no profits in the company so the policy of Division 7A (shareholders accessing profits of private companies without paying appropriate tax are personal marginal rates) would not appear to be offended.
 This change may not be warranted in these circumstances, or the change may only be appropriate to apply to loans created after the distributable surplus concept is removed (which is one of the proposed changes).

 Non-resident private companies

 Division 7A applies to payments, loans and forgiven debts by private companies regardless of the residency or place of incorporation of the private company.
-This leads to an unnecessarily complex analysis for some taxpayers as Division 7A, in theory, deems a dividend to arise to a non-resident shareholder that receives a loan from a non-resident private company, that has no Australian sourced profits or Australian based assets.
-It’s only through recourse to other parts of the tax laws that this scenario does not result in taxable income arising.
+This leads to an unnecessarily complex analysis for some taxpayers as Division 7A, in theory, deems a dividend to arise to a non-resident shareholder that receives a loan from a non-resident private company that has no Australian sourced profits or Australian based assets.
+It is only through recourse to other parts of the tax laws that this scenario does not result in taxable income arising.

-Some stakeholders have highlighted that the application of Division 7A to non-resident private companies in certain circumstances continues to be uncertain – for example: whether it applies only where the shareholder of the private company (or their associate) is an Australian resident, how ‘source’ considerations apply to the deemed dividend and how the provisions potentially interact with the transfer pricing rules and double tax treaties.
+Some stakeholders have highlighted that the application of Division 7A to non-resident private companies in certain circumstances continues to be uncertain – for example whether it applies only where the shareholder of the private company (or their associate) is an Australian resident, how ‘source’ considerations apply to the deemed dividend and how the provisions potentially interact with the transfer pricing rules and double tax treaties.

 Division 7A should only apply where, had a dividend been paid in the same circumstances, the shareholder/associate would have been assessable on the dividend.
 This would require that the shareholder/associate is an Australian tax resident.

 Currently a Division 7A deemed dividend is limited to the distributable surplus of the private company.
 Distributable surplus is a proxy for profits, although it is poor proxy in many cases.
-The proposed change is to apply Division 7A to the economic benefit received by the shareholder/ associate.
+The proposed change is to apply Division 7A to the economic benefit received by the shareholder/associate.
 This would be achieved by removing the concept of a distributable surplus.

 This will ensure the integrity of Division 7A so that dividends can be deemed for the entire value of the benefit that was extracted from the private company.